Applying To Olin

 If you’re considering applying to Olin, we encourage you to challenge yourself as much as possible by enrolling in the most rigorous courses available at your high school, and to build a strong foundation in calculus and physics.

 |Due to ongoing challenges surrounding access to testing, we are extending the temporarily suspension of our standardized test requirement.
 Students applying for the 2021-22 application cycle (for Fall 2022 enrollment) will not be required to submit testing as part of their application.
 Please read more about application-related changes on our Important Updates and Changes for the 2021-22 Admission Cycle FAQs|

 We will enroll about 86 top students from all over the world for the Class of 2025.
 As always, we look for a multidimensional student body, representing a broad range of cultural, economic and geographic backgrounds.

+We've extended our deadline!
 You may apply to Olin using either the Common Application or the Coalition Application.
-We require you to submit the application, including Olin-specific questions, and application fee online through the Common Application website or Coalition Application website by January 1, 2021.
+We require you to submit the application, including Olin-specific questions, and application fee online through the Common Application website or Coalition Application website by January 6, 2021.